WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 “Our emotions influence every part of our lives,” I continued.
 “Ignoring them doesn’t make them go away — it usually makes things worse.

-Instead, when you recognize the power of your emotions and listen to what they’re telling you, you can decide how to move forward with intention instead of getting stuck.”
+Instead, when you listen to what they’re telling you, you can decide how to move forward with intention instead of getting stuck.”

 I added, “This was a huge shift for me.
 For years, I tried to push emotions away or judge them as ‘bad.’
 Now, when something spikes — frustration, anxiety, sadness — I stop and ask, What is this emotion trying to tell me?